-If you have done the above, then you can head on over to the Android Device Manager website and immediately (depending on your network speed) it will prompt you to install the security credentials to your Android device.
+If you have done the above, then you can head on over to the Find My Device/Android Device Manager website and immediately (depending on your network speed) it will prompt you to install the security credentials to your Android device.
 This is to enable Android Device Manager to be able to wipe your device remotely in case it gets lost.
 I recommend that you install this too.

 After the security app has been installed to your Android device, you can refresh the webpage on your computer so it reflects the change.

 You are presented with a screen with your device name and options, namely Rename, Ring, Locate and Erase.
 The option to Secure (lock) your smartphone or tablet has since been added.

-You can click on the rename icon to change the name of your device from the manufacturer name to something more familiar like I did in my case.
+You can click on the name of the device to change the name of your device from the manufacturer name to something more familiar, like I did in my case.

 Clicking Ring will enable you to ring your device and that can be useful in scenarios whereby you misplace your phone in your house or cannot currently find it.
 This however is dependent on whether your phone is connected to the internet.

 If in the worst case scenario your phone is stolen, you can choose to use the erase button to erase everything on your device so that your personal data is safe from criminal hands.
 This happens whenever the device connects to the internet and does not need a constant internet connection.

 With the Android device manager from Google it has now become easier and less complicated to track and ring your device.
 This is particularly important because prior to this the only way to do this was via third party solutions which were paid services most of the times.
 Nothing beats free in this case.

 The only major issue that can pose a problem is the singular fact that internet connection is required before you can locate or even ring your device.
-This means that you have a almost always on internet service on your device and that sometimes just isn’t possible.
+This means that you need to have an always on internet service on your device and that sometimes just isn’t possible.